Bart-Roels/simple-docker-project/README.md

 # simple-docker-project
-Simple docker project for deploying using ansible and terraform
+Simple docker-compose project to test how to deploy this via ansible and terraform